-An amount of €407,425 (2012: €31,746) was recognised as employee expenses during the year in relation to the share options granted in 2014 in respect of vested options based on 2013 performance.
+An amount of €407,425 was recognised as employee expenses in 2013 in relation to the share options granted in 2014 in respect of vested options based on 2013 performance.
+No such costs were recognised during the year under review.